Return to top

 📖 Variations

-• Ube Mochi Cookies: Add 1/4 teaspoon of ube extract and purple food coloring to the filling mixture before you microwave it.
+Ube Mochi Cookies: If you love the color purple and a subtly sweet, nutty, and earthy flavor, then you have to try ube!
+I simply add ¼ teaspoon of ube extract and a few drops of purple food coloring to the filling mixture before microwaving it.

-• Mochi Chocolate Chip Cookies: To make soft chocolate chip cookies with gooey strands of mochi as a filling, just add mini chocolate chips to the top of the cookies before baking.
-You can even use white chocolate chips instead of regular chocolate chips if you like!
+Mochi Chocolate Chip Cookies: For an indulgent take on classic chocolate chip cookies, I add mini chocolate chips on top of the cookie dough before baking.
+You can even use white chocolate chips if you prefer!

 ❓ Recipe FAQs